Breadcrumb

 If you should have any questions or exceptions to these following guidelines, please contact the Director of Talent Acquisition & Diversity Outreach in Human Resources for further assistance.

-• What is a Temporary Worker
+• What is a Temporary Worker?

 • A temporary worker refers to an employee of a temporary staffing agency (agency) assigned to the university to work on a specific short-term assignment or for a finite period of time; to complete special projects; to respond to workload fluctuations that are unusual or episodic in nature; to fill in for employees who are on leave; or to fill in during a recruitment period.